inspirehep/author.xml/README.md

 <a name="getauthorxml"></a>
 ### How do I save the file to my folder?
-As an example, if you want to save the [author.xml file](https://raw.githubusercontent.com/inspirehep/author.xml/abchan-paragraph/example-files/author.xml) to your own folder, open the file in your Web browser.
+As an example, if you want to save a file called [author.xml](https://raw.githubusercontent.com/inspirehep/author.xml/abchan-paragraph/example-files/author.xml) to your own folder, open the file in your Web browser.
 All Web browsers have a "Save as" option (try to right-click to get the pop-up menu), and you will be able to save the file.
 Below is our demo using Google Chrome Web browser on a Windows desktop:

 ![author-xml-file-11](images/author-xml-file-11.png)
 ![author-xml-file-22](images/author-xml-file-22.png)